Citizenship

 How many citizenships can you have

-How many citizenships can you hold: two, three, or more?
+How many passports can you hold: two, three, or more?

-Which countries enable multiple citizenship and which do not
+Which countries allow multiple citizenship and which do not

-The number of passports directly depends on the legislation of your home country and other countries.
+The number of passports a person can hold directly depends on the laws of their home country and the country whose citizenship they wish to acquire.
 Not all countries allow multiple citizenships.

 Albania